 Constant Content is considered a “mixed marketplace,” meaning writers look for clients, while clients look for writers who fit their content marketing needs.
 Once you’ve built a portfolio, Constant Content can help you develop relationships with high-profile clients and make money blogging.
 Another benefit of Constant Content is that they will purchase high-quality articles directly from writers.

-FAQ on How to Get Paid to Write a Blog
+FAQs On How to Get Paid to Write A Blog Post

 Are there other sites that will pay to write a blog?